SITHFAB002 Provide Responsible Service of Alcohol

 Refer difficult situations beyond the scope of own responsibility to the appropriate person.

-Promptly identify situations that pose a threat to the safety or security of colleagues, customers or property, and seek assistance from appropriate colleagues according to organisational or house policy.
+Promptly identify situations that pose a threat to the safety or security of colleagues, customers or property, and seek assistance from appropriate colleagues according to organizational or house policy.